chrisgrieser/nvim-lsp-endhints/README.md

   much the same thing for nvim < 0.10, but it is archived by now.
 Other than being maintained, `nvim-eol-lsp-hints` just overrides the handler introduced in nvim 0.10, resulting in a much simpler implementation.

-## Limitations
-Disabling LSP hints is not implemented yet.

 <!-- vale Google.FirstPerson = NO -->
 ## About the author